belfinor/luniq/README.md

 # Summary

-luniq - short non-sequential url-friendly unique id generator written on pure Go (version >= 1.10)
+luniq - short non-sequential url-friendly unique id generator written on pure Go (version >= 1.10).
+You can safely use luniq on more than one machine because it's contain hostname hash.

 # Install